 SL: The story of the famous choral work starts in 1741.
 Handel - in debt and living in England - was asked to write music for a concert during Lent, when theatrical productions were not permitted.
 Using a libretto by Charles Jennens, Handel turned to an increasingly popular form of musical storytelling: an oratorio.
 Yannick says his approach to conducting the work mirrors the story being told.

-YNS: The third part is about reflecting on the mystery of resurrection, after this famous Hallelujah, so then we get majestic.
+YNS: The third part is also about reflecting on the mystery of resurrection, after this famous Hallelujah, so then we get majestic and grandiose and this is where the trumpets come in.

 SL: The work was first performed in Dublin on April 13th, 1742.
-Sunday, March 27 at 1 pm on WRTI, Yannick Nezet- Seguin leads The Philadelphia Orchestra in a performance of Messiah.
+This Sunday on WRTI, Yannick Nezet Seguin leads The Philadelphia Orchestra in a performance of Messiah.